dusanmsk/studer/logger/README.md

 studer/xt_1/ac_freq_in 49.984375
 ```

-Note that 'studer' is default topic name, see 'STUDERLOGGER_MQTT_TOPIC' in .env file
+Note that 'studer' is default topic name, see 'MQTT_TOPIC' in .env file

 #### UDP